naturalis/docker-imageserver/README.md

 Configure puppet with adding logrotate entry for /var/log/copy_uploaded_files.log

 Configure puppet base manifest with imageupload user and add authorised_keys

+Restore of copy originals folder into WEB_DOCROOT folder, default: /data/www and run createdirs.sh script from there.

 The puppet script generates: